antriv/Transfer_Learning_Text/Transfer_Learning/document-qa/Instructions.md

 A demo of this work can be found at [documentqa.allenai.org](https://documentqa.allenai.org)

-Small forewarning, this is still much more of a research codebase then a library. we anticipate porting this work in [allennlp](https://github.com/allenai/allennlp) where it will enjoy a cleaner implementation and more stable support.

 ## Setup
 ### Dependencies
 We require python >= 3.5, tensorflow 1.3, and a handful of other supporting libraries.